gvwilson/thirdbit/_posts/2014/2014-06-27-iuse-proposal-rejected.md

     connect them with 21st Century innovations in how science is done are flying blind: there is effectively no feedback from long-term impact to instructional action.
-By creating and validating such a feedback loop&mdash;i.e., by showing scientists how to apply science to their teaching&mdash;this project will demonstrate how STEM education can be continuously improved.
+By creating and validating such a feedback loop–i.e., by showing scientists how to apply science to their teaching–this project will demonstrate how STEM education can be continuously improved.
   </li>
   <li>